gitprelimtek/protobuf-javalite-firebase-wellknowntypes/README.md

-## firestore and inappmessaging protobuf dependecy for java management
+## firestore and inappmessaging protobuf dependecy with protobuf-java artifacts

 This repo is in response to issues encountered when transitioning to firebase firestore and inappmessaging.
 These firebase projects rely on protobuf-lite causes issues for protobuf-java (protobuf-javalite) dependent projects.